redox-os/redox/CONTRIBUTING.md

 #### Kernel

-- When trying to access a slice, **always** use the `common::GetSlice` trait and use the `.get_slice()` method to get a slice without causing the kernel to panic.
+- When trying to access a slice, **always** use the `common::GetSlice` trait and the `.get_slice()` method to get a slice without causing the kernel to panic.
 The problem with slicing in regular Rust, e.g. `foo[a..b]`, is that if someone tries to access with a range that is out of bounds of an array/string/slice, it will cause a panic at runtime, as a safety measure.
 Same thing when accessing an element.
 Always use `foo.get(n)` instead of `foo[n]` and try to cover for the possibility of `Option::None`.
 Doing the regular way may work fine for applications, but never in the kernel.
-No possible panics should ever exist in kernel space.
+No possible panics should ever exist in kernel space, because then the whole OS would just stop working.

 #### Style Guidelines
 <!-- TODO fill out this section -->
+Since Rust is a relatively small and new language compared to others like C, there's really only one standard.
+Just follow the official Rust standards for formatting, and maybe run `rustfmt` on your changes, until we setup the CI system to do it automatically.

 #### Interactions with Other Projects
 <!-- TODO fill out this section -->